Back to Top

 Centre for Equitable Library Access (CELA)

-Clarington Public Library offers access to a collection of over 500,000 books, magazines, newspapers in a choice of accessible formats for people with a print disability through the Centre for Equitable Library Access (CELA).
+Clarington Library, Museums & Archives offers access to a collection of over 500,000 books, magazines, newspapers in a choice of accessible formats for people with a print disability through the Centre for Equitable Library Access (CELA).

 Enjoy a full range of subjects, genres, classics and award winners, and select from favourites for kids, teens, and adults.
 You can also stay up to date with 50 newspapers and 150 magazines.
 You can choose to download your titles, or receive home delivery by mail.